rustyollie/mallet-replication/README.md

 pip install -r requirements.txt
 ```

+**Quick Start**

+To run the final analysis, first download the `final_analysis_input` folder from the data repository included above.
+Place this folder under `final_analysis/data/` (or alternatively, change the `input_path` parameter in the config files under `final_analysis/configs`).

-The entirety of the final analysis can be run by running the `final_analysis/main.py` file in Python:
+The entirety of the final analysis can then be run by running the `final_analysis/main.py` script in Python:

 **For Windows Users**
 ```